mrieck/snip-css/README.md

 When a snip is selected from the dropdown menu, all images will be downloaded from the server.

 You need PHP CURL installed to download images.
+The site folder will also need write permissions.

 After the images download (could take 5-30 seconds)... directions are displayed on how to copy the Snip into a webpage you are developing.